Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 You’ll find the installers for Mimic’s Mecanim addon commented out across several lines in the bootstrap.
 Uncomment them to get runtime systems that can play baked-out Animator Controllers in native ECS.
+Note that there are known issues with animation timing code with the Mecanim implementation, which may or may not affect your character.

 Features made available include: